business-science/anomalize/README.md

 `anomalize` has three main functions:

 - `time_decompose()`: Separates the time series into seasonal, trend, and remainder components
 - `anomalize()`: Applies anomaly detection methods to the remainder component.
-  - `time_recompose()`: Calculates limits that separate the “normal” data from the anomalies\!
+- `time_recompose()`: Calculates limits that separate the “normal” data from the anomalies!

 ## Getting Started